-Our attorneys in the area of commercial law will gladly review your commission contract before signing.
-We strive to answer all your questions regarding the advantages and disadvantages of a distribution contract.
+Our attorneys will gladly review your commission contract before signing.
+We strive to answer all your questions regarding the advantages and disadvantages of a distribution agreement.

-The authorized dealer, like the commercial agent and the commercial broker, is a marketing agent, who in his own name and on his own account in the framework of a contractual relationship with an entrepreneur distributes his goods and is thereby integrated into the sales organization of the entrepreneur.
+The authorized dealer, like the commercial agent and the commercial broker, is a sales intermediary, who in his own name and on his own account in the framework of a contractual relationship with a ptincipal distributes the principal's goods and is thereby integrated into the sales organization of the principal.

-He is commonly found in the automotive sector ("authorized repair shop"), in retailing in the areas of electronics, watches, cosmetics, and porcelain.
-The authorized dealer is also engaged in distribution in the trade of investment goods and in the industrial supply sector.
+He is commonly found in the automotive sector (authorized repair shop), in retailing in the areas of electronics, watches, cosmetics, and porcelain.
+The authorized dealer is also engaged in distribution in the industrial supply sector.

-A principal obligation of the authorized dealer is the acceptance of the entrepreneur's products.
-The entrepreneur in turn is obligated to sell his products to the authorized dealer.
-Depending on the arrangement of the contractual relationships in the individual case, the authorized dealer may be entitled to a compensatory claim after the end of the contractual relationship analogously to the claim regulated in Section 89b German Commercial Code of commercial agents for the loss of clientele.
+A principal obligation of the authorized dealer is the purchase of the principal's products.
+The principal in turn is obligated to sell his products to the authorized dealer.
+Depending on the arrangement of the contractual relationships in the individual case, the authorized dealer may be entitled to a compensatory claim after the end of the contractual relationship analogously to the compensatory claim regulated in Section 89b German Commercial Code of commercial agents.

-In contrast to the commercial agent and to the commercial broker, an explicit legal provision is lacking for the authorized dealer contract as a special case of distribution law and similar to the franchise contract.
+In contrast to the commercial agent and to the commercial broker, an explicit legal provision is lacking for the authorized dealer agreement as a special case of distribution law and similar to the franchise contract.
 While case law and literature have largely worked out the rights and obligations of the parties involved, they are not completely defined.
-This type of distribution contract is also complicated by the fact that it should also be taken into account in the design of European ordinances, particularly those regarding antitrust law and with regard to commercial agent law to be applied analogously if applicable.
-Before you sign a corresponding authorized dealer contract, you should seek advice from an experienced attorney.
-He will point out the possible pitfalls and draft the contract according to your ideas.
+This type of distribution agreement is also complicated by the fact that it should also be taken into account in the design of European ordinances, particularly those regarding antitrust law and with regard to commercial agent law to be applied analogously if applicable.
+Before you sign a corresponding authorized dealer agreement, you should seek advice from an experienced attorney.
+He will point out the possible pitfalls and draft the agreement according to your ideas.

-Agreements between an entrepreneur and an authorized dealer are – as a general rule agreements restricting competition and according to Art.
-101 of the Treaty on the Functioning of the European Union – basically incompatible with the internal market.
-Their admissibility in individual cases must be reviewed on the basis of the applicable and relevant "group exemption regulations", for example, Regulation (EU) no. 330/2010.
+Agreements between a principal and an authorized dealer are agreements restricting competition and according to Art.
+101 of the Treaty on the Functioning of the European Union basically incompatible with the internal market.
+Their admissibility in individual cases must be reviewed on the basis of the applicable and relevant group exemption regulations, for example, Regulation (EU) no. 330/2010.
 It should be noted that there are specific group exemption regulations for various industries, as is the case in the automotive sector.

-If the authorized dealer is not only integrated into the sales organization of the entrepreneur, but also contractually obliged to surrender his customer file for use to the entrepreneur after departing, an analogous application of the provision for the compensatory commission of the commercial agent in Section 89b Commercial Code considering Directive 86/653/EEC, referred to as the Commercial Agent Directive, comes into question.
+If the authorized dealer is not only integrated into the sales organization of the principal, but also contractually obliged to surrender his customer file for use to the principal after departing, an analogous application of the provision for the compensatory commission of the commercial agent in Section 89b Commercial Code considering Directive 86/653/EEC, referred to as the Commercial Agent Directive, comes into question.

-The contract itself should define the rights and obligations of the parties in detail and contain explicit provisions with regard to all points relevant to the contractual relationship.
-In addition to those with regard to the court of jurisdiction, the applicable law and other general provisions these include in particular those
+The agreement itself should define the rights and obligations of the parties in detail and contain explicit provisions with regard to all points relevant to the contractual relationship.
+In addition to those with regard to the court of jurisdiction, the applicable law and other general provisions.
+These include in particular those

 - regarding the contract territory (territorial protection),

-- regarding the obligations of the authorized dealer, such as the obligation to promote sales, his obligation to report, the obligation of secrecy and regarding, also post-contractually, the non-competition clause, but also regarding compulsory insurance, the obligation to cooperate in the advertising campaigns of the entrepreneur, regarding minimum purchase and exclusive purchasing obligations, regarding the obligation to purchase original spare parts, etc.,
+- regarding the obligations of the authorized dealer, such as the obligation to promote sales, his obligation to report, the obligation of secrecy and regarding, also post-contractually, the non-competition clause, but also regarding compulsory insurance, the obligation to cooperate in the advertising campaigns of the principal, regarding minimum purchases and exclusive purchasing obligations, regarding the obligation to purchase original spare parts, etc.,

-- regarding the duration of contract and the consequences of an ordinary or extraordinary termination by one of the parties.
+- regarding the duration of agreement and the consequences of an ordinary or extraordinary termination by one of the parties.